Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 FGFR, fibroblast growth factor receptors, are thought to have a role in cancer growth and development in some types of cancer cells.
 Erdafitinib, an FGFR kinase inhibitor, blocks the action of FGFR.
 This could slow down or stop tumor cells dependent on this growth factor to replicate.
-Around 20% of recurring or refractory bladder cancers have the FGFR mutation which may respond to treatment with an FGFR inhibitor.1,2
+Around 20 percent of recurring or refractory bladder cancers have the FGFR mutation which may respond to treatment with an FGFR inhibitor.1,2

 What are the possible side effects of erdafitinib?